 - The Academy will assess your application and will send you Letter of Admittance if you qualify.

 - Submit your Letter of Admittance, together with your application form and all other necessary documents to Nuffic Neso Indonesia before the deadline announced on their website.

 - You will be notified of the scholarship awards through Nuffic Neso Indonesia.

 Orange Knowledge Programme (OKP)

-Formerly known as the Netherlands Fellowship Programme (NFP), the Orange Knowledge Programme (OKP) offers scholarships for participants living and working in one of the following 51 countries (pdf).
-This new 5-year programme aims to advance the capacity, knowledge and quality of both individuals and institutions of higher and vocational education.
+The Orange Knowledge Programme offers scholarships for participants living and working in one of the following 51 countries.
+This programme aims to advance the capacity, knowledge, and quality of both individuals and institutions of higher and vocational education.

 For more information about OKP Scholarships, please click here.